.jpg)

 PEACOCK

-PRIMARY TRIGGERS: DISCUSSIONS OF SUICIDE AND REFERENCE TO HOMOPHOBIA/BIPHOBIA
+PRIMARY WARNINGS: DISCUSSIONS OF SUICIDE AND REFERENCE TO HOMOPHOBIA/BIPHOBIA

 LANGUAGE: Strong language.